nabinkhair42/env-store/README.md

-# EnvSync - Environment Variable Manager
+# ENV Store - Environment Variable Manager

 **Solve the Environment Variable Sync Problem Once and For All**